Kelvintrc/alx-low_level_programming/0x08-recursion/README.md

 4. Once an idea has taken hold of the brain it's almost impossible to eradicate - Prototype: int _pow_recursion(int x, int y); returns the value of x raised to the power of y.
 If y is lower than 0, the funcion returns -1.
 5. Your subconscious is looking for the dreamer - Prototype: int _sqrt_recursion(int n); returns the natural square root of a number.
 If n does not have a natural square root, the function returns -1.
+6. Inception.
+Is it possible? - Prototype: int is_prime_number(int n); returns 1 if the input integer is a prime number, otherwise return 0.